Add GIS map shape first to your model before you can create a GIS markup objects network.

 Ignore – If selected, the network is excluded from the model.

-Visible on upper level – If selected, the network is also visible on the upper level where this agent lives.
+Visible on upper agent – If selected, the network is also visible on the upper agent where this agent lives.

 Lock – If selected, the network is locked.
 Locked shapes do not react to mouse clicks - it is impossible to select them in the graphical editor until you unlock them.